rshipp/tsp/README.md

 # Traveling Salesman Problem

-Two implementations of solutions to the Traveling Salesman Problem.
+Two implementations of solutions to the Traveling Salesman Problem in Python3.

 The first solution brute forces all permutations and is guaranteed to find the optimal solution for visiting all points.